Inter-Individual Variation in DNA Repair Capacity

 Project Overview

 This project aims to standardize analytical approaches for applying a novel DNA repair assay (FM-HCR) to population-level studies and provide a comprehensive measurement of inter-individual variation in DNA repair capacity.
-By leveraging high-throughput functional assays of DNA repair with a standardized analytical pipeline and user-friendly website, our study seeks to establish best practices for population-based DNA repair capacity measurements in precision medicine.
+By leveraging high-throughput functional assays of DNA repair with a standardized analytical pipeline and user-friendly website, our study seeks to establish best practices for population-based DNA repair capacity measurements.

 Objectives